mashupbots/socko/socko-docs/docs/guides/user_guide.markdown

 ### Akka Dispatchers and Thread Pools

-Akka [dispatchers](http://doc.akka.io/docs/akka/2.0.1/scala/dispatchers.html) controls how your Akka actors processes messages.
+Akka [dispatchers](http://doc.akka.io/docs/akka/2.0.1/scala/dispatchers.html) controls how your Akka actors process messages.

-The default dispatcher is optimized for non blocking code.
+Akka's default dispatcher is optimized for non blocking code.

-However, if your actors have blocking operations like database read/write or file system read/write, we recommend that you use a dispatcher driven by the `thread-pool-executor`.
-For example, the `PinnedDispatcher` is used in Socko's file upload [example app](https://github.com/mashupbots/socko/tree/master/socko-examples/src/main/scala/org/mashupbots/socko/examples/fileupload).
+However, if your actors have blocking operations like database read/write or file system read/write, we recommend that you run these actors with a different dispatcher.
+In this way, while these actors block a thread, other actors can continue processing on other threads.

-Isolating blocking operations to a thread pool means that other actors can continue processing without waiting for your actor's blocking operation to finish.

-The following code is taken from our file upload example application.
-Because `StaticFileHandler` and `FileUploadHandler` reads and writes lots of files, we have set them up to use a `PinnedDispatcher`.
+The following code is taken from our [file upload example app](https://github.com/mashupbots/socko/tree/master/socko-examples/src/main/scala/org/mashupbots/socko/examples/fileupload).
+Because `StaticContentHandler` and `FileUploadHandler` actors read and write lots of files, we have set them up to use a `PinnedDispatcher`.
 Note that we have only allocated 5 threads to each processor.
-To scale, you will need to allocate more threads.
+To scale, you may wish to allocate more threads.

     val actorConfig = """
       my-pinned-dispatcher {